Transparency of the Regulatory System

 Expropriation and Compensation

 The ROK follows generally-accepted principles of international law with respect to expropriation.
 ROK law protects foreign-invested enterprise property from expropriation or requisition.
 Private property can be expropriated for public purposes such as urban redevelopment, new industrial complexes, or constructing roads, and claimants are afforded due process and compensation.
 Private property expropriation in the ROK for public use is generally conducted in a non-discriminatory manner, with claimants compensated at or above market value.
 Embassy Seoul is aware of one case in which a U.S. investor filed an investor-state dispute lawsuit in 2018 against the ROK government, claiming that the government had violated the KORUS FTA in expropriating the investor’s land.
 The case was dismissed in the ROK judicial system on jurisdictional grounds in September 2019.
-The ROK government allotted USD 26 billion in its 2022 budget for land expropriation – a 36 percent decrease from the previous year.
+The ROK government allotted USD 2.2 billion in its 2023 budget for land expropriation – a 17 percent increase from the previous year.